Eva Julius

-Lady Eva Julius OBE (1878 – 5 July 1972) was an Australian Girl Guide Commissioner and child welfare worker.
+Eva Drongsia Odierna Julius, Lady Julius OBE (née O'Connor; 1878 – 5 July 1972) was an Australian Girl Guide Commissioner and child welfare worker.
 She was a recipient of the Silver Fish Award, Girl Guiding's highest adult award.

 Early life and family

 Eva Drongsia Odierna O'Connor was born in Hokitika, New Zealand, to Susan Laetitia and Charles Yelverton O'Connor.
 She was one of seven siblings, including Bridget Yelverton Lee Steere.
 The family moved to Western Australia in 1891.
 She married the inventor George Alfred Julius on 7 December 1898.
 They had three sons.
 George was knighted in 1929, at which point Eva became Lady Julius.